What is CAS?

 As a shining beacon of our values, CAS enables students to demonstrate attributes of the IB learner profile in real and practical ways, to grow as unique individuals and to recognize their role in relation to others.
 Students develop skills and attitudes through a variety of individual and group experiences that provide students with opportunities to explore their interests and express their passions, personalities and views.
 CAS complements a challenging academic programme in a holistic way, providing opportunities for self-determination, collaboration, accomplishment and enjoyment.

-In the field of sports, students can choose from a range of elective sports (swimming, table tennis, badminton, aerobics, yoga, tai-chi, etc).
-They can also opt for an individualised programme within the Sports for Health project.
+In the field of sports, students can choose from a range of elective sports (swimming, table tennis, badminton, aerobics, yoga, dance, etc).
+They can also opt for an individualised programme with a help of a mentor.

 The students can volunteer at primary schools, kindergartens, youth homes, retirement homes, animal shelters and youth centres.

-Additionally, IB students can be involved in the international project ‘SOLY’ (Special Olympics), the volunteer campaign ‘Symbiosis’ (running a senior course), the school cultural marathon, the organisation and implementation of charity events and music concerts.
+Additionally, IB students can be involved in the international project, the school cultural marathon, the organisation and implementation of charity events and music concerts.
 They can participate in international school exchanges, competitions and conferences (MUN, YPAC, WSC).

 The work of the students is monitored by the CAS coordinator as well as other mentors for each activity.
 The students write a diary and keep a portfolio throughout the course.
 At the end of the second school year, they make a public presentation in which they include a self-evaluation and a reflection on the activities performed.